-Step 1: Spare few minutes to study the question and plan the essay.
+Step 1: Spare a few minutes to study the question and plan the essay

 You should spend about ten minutes planning the essay and studying the question carefully to understand it and make an outline for your essay.
 This may appear not to be important but will spare you time from rewriting or having to restructure your essay once you begin writing.